fizalihsan/fizalihsan.github.io/source/technology/java-collections.md

 ## Type Erasure

 * Example 1 is implemented using generics and #2 is not.
 However, the bytecode for both the programs are exactly the same.
-Java internally converts the generic representation into #2 model, by erasing the type details and adding casts.
-This is called 'type erasure'.
+Java internally converts the generic representation into a code that looks like Example #2, by erasing the type details and adding casts.
+This is called ***type erasure***.
 * The reason behind such implementation is for backward compatibilty.
+* Java has *typed erased generics* which loses type information at runtime.
+JetBrains' Kotlin language has *reified generics* which retains the type information at runtime.
+* **Reification** means *preserving type information at runtime*.
+Java Generics are **non-reifed.**

 ```java Example 1
 List<String> words = new ArrayList<String>();